iamshadmirza/BlogsByShad/blogs/class-vs-functions/class-vs-functions.md

 I'll be sharing links for some in-depth read about these two topics at the end but right now this post will only give you an insight and clear idea to distinguish between these two.

 ## Why the debate?
-If you are a developer who is working or going to work on a huge application with few thousands of lines of code, you will instantly realize that you need to manage your code effectively to make it scalable and bug-free or you will be lost.
+If you are a developer who is working or going to work on a huge application with a few thousand linew of code, you will instantly realize that you need to manage your code effectively to make it scalable and bug-free or you will be lost.
 And for that, you have to pick one of the programming paradigms.
 > A programming paradigm is a style or “way” of programming to approach a problem and design a solution.

-We will be talking about the two most talked paradigm in JavaScript.
+We will be talking about the two most talked paradigms in JavaScript.
 * Object Oriented Programming / Class based Programming.
 * Functional Programming / Function based Programming.

-Some languages support multiple paradigms but different developers have a different mindset and they usually prefer some particular kind to work with.
+Some languages support multiple paradigms but different developers have a different mindsets and they usually prefer a particular kind to work with.

 ## What is functional programming?
 Let's hear what Wikipedia says:-